WeCanCodeIT/CSlides/src/Git/GitHubIntro/index.md

 - In your GitBash window, enter the following command: <mark>git push -u origin master</mark>

-- You can copy and paste this directly from GitHub to you GitBash window and press <mark>enter</mark>.
+- You can copy and paste this directly from GitHub to your GitBash window and press <mark>enter</mark>.

 ## GitBash/GitHub cont.